good-labs/greater-good-affirmation/README.md

 ## Where do I go next?

+ - [FAQ](https://good-labs.github.io/greater-good-pledge/) read some frequently asked questions
- - [Background](https://good-labs.github.io/greater-good-pledge/) provides further detail about the profit free pledge.
+ - [Background](https://good-labs.github.io/greater-good-pledge/) provides further detail about the greater good pledge.
  - [Stories](stories) are a collection of software stories about individuals and communities that develop for the greater good
  - [Contribute](https://good-labs.github.io/contributing/) Is transparent open source important to you?
 Learn more about how to contribute.